 Dining & Entertainment in Orlando’s Convention Center District

-When it comes to dining and entertaining, Orlando makes a lasting impression.
-Delegates will find a diverse selection of restaurants and an endless array of exciting after-hours entertainment across the convention district to please every taste.
+When it comes to dining and entertaining, Orlando makes a lasting impression with more than 5,000 restaurants.
+Delegates will find a diverse selection, including eateries helmed by celebrity chefs and award-winning local favorites, and an endless array of exciting after-hours entertainment across the convention district certain to please every taste.

 We’re also one of the few destinations in the country offering multiple retail, dining and entertainment complexes within minutes of the Orange County Convention Center (OCCC) — all boasting unique experiences that your attendees will need to see to believe.